 Here are some key special features that could sell you on the idea of getting a tunnel hull Jon boat.

-- It allows the use of a motor in shallow water.
+- The tunnel hull allows for the use of a motor in shallow water.

-Its design allows motor use in shallow water
+Its design allows a tunnel Jon boat to use a motor in shallow water

 A tunnel hull has a slightly different bottom than a standard Jon boat or a mod-v Jon boat in that it has a tunnel-like feature added to its flat bottom at the aft (see above picture).